Corporate Governance Statement 2018

 Direct and controlling interest 100 shares

-The company has defined as permanent insiders the persons working in the Restamax Group who by virtue of their position or tasks have access to all insider information pertaining to Restamax.
-In addition to a permanent insiders list, project-specific insider lists will be drafted, as prescribed by Nasdaq Helsinki Ltd’s insider guidelines.
+The company has defined as permanent insiders the persons working in NoHo Partners Group who by virtue of their position or tasks have access to all insider information pertaining to NoHo Partners.
+In addition to a permanent insiders list, project-specific insider lists will be drafted, as prescribed by Nasdaq Helsinki Ltd.’s insider guidelines.

-As soon as possible, Restamax publishes any insider information which directly concerns Restamax or its financial instruments, unless the prevailing conditions result in the fulfilment of the prerequisites for postponing the publication of the insider information in question.
+As soon as possible, NoHo Partners Plc publishes any insider information which directly concerns NoHo Partners or its financial instruments, unless the prevailing conditions result in the fulfilment of the prerequisites for postponing the publication of the insider information in question.

-The person in charge of Restamax’s insider issues is CFO Jarno Suominen.
+The person in charge of NoHo Partners Plc’s insider issues is CFO Jarno Suominen.

-The Articles of Association state that the Annual General Meeting selects the auditor for Restamax Plc.
+The Articles of Association state that the Annual General Meeting selects the auditor for NoHo Partners Plc.

-The 2017 Annual General Meeting selected authorised public accountants company Deloitte & Touche Oy as the auditor.
+The 2018 Annual General Meeting selected a firm of authorised public accountants, Deloitte Ltd, as the auditors.
 Hannu Mattila, APA, acts as the responsible auditor.